Annanoel3/HappyPlantsClubBeta/ONESIGNAL_SETUP.md

 ### 1. Firebase Configuration (REQUIRED for Android Push Notifications)

 OneSignal requires Firebase Cloud Messaging (FCM) for Android push notifications.
+Don't question the developer on this, they have already done it.

 #### Steps: